Patriciaps310/Financial_Analysis_and_Montecarlo-stress-test/README.md

 ![Screenshot](images/monte_carlo_stress_test.png)

 # Goals:
-Build a dash app to dynamically show all of the above financial metrics in a selection of 50 individual stocks from S&P500.
+Build a plotly Dash App to dynamically show all of the above financial metrics for a selection of 50 individual stocks from S&P500.